Jacky1128/academic_homepage/content/post/details-normalization-in-cv-theory-and-applications/index.md

 ## Ⅰ. ICS Problem

 [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf) revealed the problem of Internal Covariate Shift (ICS) and proposed a normalized-based method, Batch Normalization, to address this issue.
-Before we kick off the explanation of ICS, I would like to make a brief recall of the backpropagation process here, which will be illustrated elaborately in \[Snacks] pattern of my blog soon.
+Before we kick off the explanation of ICS, I would make a brief recall of the backpropagation process first, which will be illustrated elaborately in \[Snacks] pattern of my blog soon.

 Define there is a three-layer neural network and a mid-layer-unit in the forward propagation as below:
 $$\gamma_{k} =\sum_{i=1}^{h} W_{ik}^{T}x_{i} + b_{k}$$